 Appeagle: You’re an advocate for FBA.
 What would you say to the full or partial MFN seller who is hesitant to switch to FBA?

 Bob Willey: Once they come to FBA, most never go back.
-The advantages so far outweigh any issues; there is no contest.
+The advantages of FBA so far outweigh any issues; there is no contest.
 And the increased sales from exposure is incredible.
 Yes, I believe in the FBA model.

 Appeagle: What would your best advice be to those looking to begin selling online, and those who are already actively selling?